 – “Not to let you in.
 To let you out.”

-I shook her head.
+I shook my head.
 Maybe the poor girl was crazy.

 But the train was slowing down.
 Another station passed by.
 And then the train slowed down some more and the girl pointed to the doors.
 I looked around.
 The train had stopped at the station where I had gotten in.
 We must have gone around in a circle.